Learn everything you need to know about using homemade cleaners. We cover the benefits, natural ingredients to keep on hand and DIY cleaning recipes.

 Walk into the local supermarket and you will find a large selection of cleaners ready to go.
 With hundreds of choices why should you make your own homemade cleaners?

-Why do I spend the time and effort to make my own homemade cleaners for my family?
+Why do I spend the time and effort to make my own homemade cleaners rather than relying on store bought green cleaning products for my family?
 Here are some of the top reasons.

 1. Reduce Harmful Chemicals.

 Children and pets are especially sensitive to environmental chemicals.
 By making natural homemade cleaners, you are able to reduce the amount of chemical exposure inside your home.